datachain-uit/GRAPHGRU-ED-Method-for-SmartEduTrack/README.md

-# GCN-I Method for SmartEduTrack
+# GRAPHGRU-ED Method for SmartEduTrack

 SmartEduTrack leverages **Graph Convolutional Networks (GCN)** to address two major challenges in educational datasets: **sparsity** and **diversity**.
 This project introduces a novel method, **GCN-I**, which enhances data quality by inferring and filling in missing values within learner behavioral data using graph-based reasoning.